PROFBEN10/Sales-Data-Analysis/README.md

 # Correlation Analysis
 ## Factor Relationship	Correlation	Interpretation
 Marketing Spend vs. Store Visitors:	-0.04	Weak, negative correlation indicating minimal relationship.

 Marketing Spend vs. Sales:	0.06 Weak, positive correlation suggests a limited direct impact on Sales.

 Discount Offered vs. Sales:	-0.05	Weak, negative correlation; discounts do not strongly drive Sales.

 Store Visitors vs. Sales:	-0.09	Weak, negative correlation; increased foot traffic does not directly correlate to higher Sales.
 # Seasonality Analysis
 Seasonal Sales Trends: Summer and Spring show the highest sales, with January as the peak sales month.

 Yearly Sales Trends: Sales increased from 2020 to 2022, with 2022 as the highest year.
 There was a slight drop in 2023, likely due to incomplete data up to October.

 # Key Insights
 Marketing Spend is the only factor showing a slight positive influence on Sales.
 Sales peak during Summer and Spring, aligning with higher marketing investments in these periods.
 Winter shows moderate sales on a lower marketing budget, while Autumn sees lower sales despite higher spending.
+Sales and Marketing Spend by Season

+# Seasonal Insights
+Summer: Highest sales at $256,157.17 with a marketing spend of $101,313.44.

+Spring: Second-highest sales at $233,820.63 with a similar marketing spend of $102,305.48.

+Winter: Moderate sales at $216,976.16 with lower marketing spend of $83,957.09.

+Autumn: Lower sales at $211,229.27, though marketing spend remains relatively high at $98,958.89.

+None (Off-season): Lowest sales at $67,396.69 with minimal marketing spend of $30,235.46.

+Insight: Sales peak in Summer and Spring, aligning with higher marketing spend during these seasons.
+However, Winter also demonstrates a decent return on a lower marketing budget, while Autumn shows lower sales despite substantial marketing investments.

 # Recommendations
 Increase Marketing Spend in Peak Seasons